OUTDOOR WEDDING CEREMONIES

 Outdoor events sometimes come with different concerns depending on the location—if not using a wedding planner, tap members of your wedding party, family, or friends to help out with some of these areas if you can—then you can relax and enjoy your wonderful wedding.

 A little extra planning may be required during this time.
-But it’s worth the effort as your ceremony will be a precious memory to everyone present long after the constraints of Covid have been almost forgotten.
+But it’s worth the effort as your ceremony will be a precious memory to everyone present long after the worries of Covid have been almost forgotten.

 - Photograph by Dmitry Zvolskly from Pexels